THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
-* 04/2024: So glad and humble to become the DAAD AInet Fellow (Safety and Security in AI).
+* 04/2024: So glad and humble to become the DAAD AInet Fellow (on Safety and Security in AI).
-* 03/2024: So glad and humble to receive the Doctoral Dissertation Award from SZCCF.
+* 03/2024: So glad and humble to receive the Outstanding Doctoral Dissertation Award from SZCCF.
 * 02/2024: Two papers about backdoor learning (1 backdoor attack against ViT and 1 backdoor defense) are accepted by CVPR.
 Congrats and thanks to Boheng Li, Sheng Yang, Jiawang Bai, and all collaborators!
 Their codes will be released soon.
 * 01/2024: I am invited as an Area Chair of ACM MM 2024.
 * 01/2024: So glad and humble to become the Qizhen Outstanding Young Scholar at Zhejiang University.